 Why Buying Seasonal Produce Is Important

-With Winter in full swing, the change of seasons not only means a change in wardrobe, but it also means a change in colour of the freshly harvested fruits and vegetables that we can buy at our local market or grocery store.
+With spring in full swing, the change of seasons not only means a change in wardrobe, but it also means a change in colour of the freshly harvested fruits and vegetables that we can buy at our local market or grocery store.
 What’s the big fuss?
 Buying seasonal produce is not only better for your health, but it is also better for our environment too.
 Here are the reasons why.

 1. Seasonal fruit and vegetables have a higher nutritional value